rahrang/tmdb-app/README.md

 TMDB_API_KEY={YOUR_TMDB_API_KEY}
 ```

-(If I have sent you this project, you should have received the API Key in the email.)
+(If I emailed you this project, you should have received the API Key in the email.)

 Then, ensure node, npm, and yarn (optional) are installed.